 Exploring Tuscany is one of the most classic Italian experiences you can have.
-What I love about visiting Tuscany, especially as a family, is that it is laid back and you can usually rent a nice villa with a pool for a good price on Airbnb, while being surrounded by enchanting scenery.
-If you’ve never used Airbnb, here is a $40 coupon to you from me.
+What I love about visiting Tuscany, especially as a family, is that it is laid back and you can usually rent a nice villa with a pool for a good price on VRBO, while being surrounded by enchanting scenery.
 I’ve created a list here of beautiful villas in Tuscany at affordable prices (ps. most of them have pools)!

 If you’d rather base yourself in Florence and take a day trip to San Gimignano, Siena, and Chianti, this is a great tour that hits all those locations.

 Visit Florence for a day trip.
 Enjoy the ancient feel the the city, walk the Ponte Vecchio, visit famous museums and see incredible artwork!

 Day 2: Home Base

 Spend time enjoying your Tuscan Villa.
 Look for cooking classes near you and try local food.

 Take a day trip to the beautiful city of Lucca, stopping in Pisa on your way there.
 Climb up the leaning tower of Pisa (you must book in advance).

 Spend the majority of your time in Lucca, an amazing walled city, largely free from traffic and filled with beautiful architecture.
 I think it’s one of the best cities to visit in Italy.
 Rent a bike and ride around the ancient walls of the city.
 You can even take a self-guided bike tour of the city.
 Be sure to grab a few gelatos during your time in Lucca as these were some of my favorite gelato shops in Italy.

 Take a day to explore your own little Tuscan town.
 Sometimes the local hidden gems can be your favorite part of your trip to Italy!
 You never know what you’ll find.
 As the locals what they recommend doing nearby.